gowrav/gowrav.github.io/_posts/2020-10-2-rules-of-engagement.md

 ![Be Love](https://www.hdwallpapers.in/download/be_love_be_proud_be_you_quotes_4k-HD.jpg)

 I will set an example:
-Your pursuit isn't favouring your bagpacking idea, you feel she is excited to go with you but doesn't like the destination..
+Your pursuit isn't fully favouring your bagpacking idea, you feel she is excited to go with you but doesn't like the destination..

 What you should do is ask her where she wants to go and plan accordingly.. right?